AkiraXD0712/Tensorflow-Android/README.md

 ## Installation
 At first, we need to install docker on our PC and it's better to create your own docker account.
 See https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/ for installing docker-ce.
-## Creating a Docker container for building the TensorFlow Android demo
+## Create a Docker container for building the TensorFlow Android demo
 ### Run a Docker container with all the TensorFlow dependencies
 Use `docker run -it gcr.io/tensorflow/tensorflow:latest-devel` to download all the Tensorflow dependencies and you will see a **#** at your ternimal.